 The animals had a large living area with sections carved out for food and water.
 Even spots where you could tie the animals were carved!
 Every detail was planned.

+- They needed to eat!
 Kitchen areas were communal.
-Cooking was done at night and as little as possible – only every few days.
-(I could live without cooking every night…how about you?)
-This way the smoke from the cooking fire could not be seen by the enemies.
+Cooking was done at night and as little as possible – only every few days so they smoke from cooking fires would not be seen by enemies as it escaped through the ventilation system.
+(I know I could live without cooking every night…how about you?)
 Isn’t that clever!
 The people of Kaymakli ate mostly dried fruit, meat, and vegetables.
 We saw a stone with small indentions in it from dinner being prepared so many years ago.
 Imagine the conversations over this rock as women ground grain…

 This UNESCO World Heritage Site was one in a million sight for a family vacation!